iq2525/news-app/README.md

 npm run storybook
 ```

-This will show you all the components used in the app and in their different states - e.g. Loading & Error states.
+This will show you all the components used in the app in their different states - e.g. Loading & Error states.

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).